evaegelyng/MetaBarFlow/README.md

 ## Acknowledgements

 #### The scripts called by the gwf workflow were mainly written by [Tobias G. Frøslev](https://github.com/tobiasgf) (see Frøslev et al. 2017), and are to a large extent based on the DADA2 package (Callahan et al. 2016).
-Thanks to [Dan Søndergaard](https://github.com/dansondergaard) for help getting started with the [gwf workflow tool](https://docs.gwf.app/), and a special mention to [Samuele Soraggi](https://github.com/SamueleSoraggi) for assistance with Python scripting and troubleshooting.
+Thanks to [Dan Søndergaard](https://github.com/dansondergaard) for help getting started with the [gwf workflow tool](https://docs.gwf.app/).
 We thank GenomeDK at the Bioinformatic Research Center (BiRC), Aarhus University, for providing computational resources.
 This work was supported by the The Velux Foundations (grant 21517), the Carlsberg Foundation (grant CF18-0949) and The Faculty of Natural Sciences, Aarhus University (grant 27744).

 ## Citations